yesacs/hikoo-ui/README.md

 # Hikoo UI
 A WIP for a static asset version of the hikoo.us UI.
-With node installed, check it out and run ``` npm start ```
+Everything is done with NPM scripts, ie no grunt or gulp.

-### Other commands
+### Commands

-#### npm run lint
+#### npm start
-Uses eslint to lint the js/jsx files in the project.
-An .eslintrc is included in the project
+Downloads all the needed NPM packages, lints, builds js and css, and finally starts a webserver serving the included ``` index.html ```

 #### npm run watch
 Will watch both app.scss and js/jsx files in the src directory and create the